Skip to main content

 sudo systemctl restart sshd

-Now connections require both your SSH key AND the 2FA code.
+Connections now require both your SSH key and the 2FA code.

 Next Steps